Preveli: Preveli Monastery

 The upper monastery contains numerous religious relics and icons, and many of its buildings, now heavily restored, are open to the public.
 There are also a number of monuments to the work of the monastery during the Second World War, many of them financed by rescued Australian former soldiers.
 Among the Allied soldiers to receive shelter and assistance from the monastery of Preveli during WWII was Australian Corporal Geoff Edwards.
 In commemoration, he settled the seaside hamlet of Margaret River in Western Australia calling it Prevelly.
 A small producer of premium wines from the Margaret River region also bears the name Preveli.

 Preveli Lagoon

 Preveli beach and lagoon (Greek Λίμνη του Πρέβελη), sometimes known locally as "Palm Beach", is located below the monastery, at the mouth of the Kourtaliótiko gorge.
-Behind the beach is an extensive glade of palm trees.
+Behind the beach is an extensive glade of palm trees Phoenix theophrasti commonly known as Cretan Date Palm.

 According to a local legend, the King of Ithaca, Odysseus, remained in the wider area of Lake Preveli after the end of the Trojan War, on his return to Ithaca from Troy.